aumsaggaf/Data-Engineering-Nanodgree/Project 1_Data Modeling with Postgres/README.md

 # Data Modeling with Postgres

-This is the first project in **Data Engineer Nanodgree** with Udacity.
+This is the first project in **Data Engineering Nanodgree** with Udacity.
 The project focuses on two concepts that have been learnt through the first two lessons in the first chapter, which are:

 * Data modeling with Postgres
 * Build an ETL pipeline using Python